ADA Title II Transition Plan

 State and local government entities should have performed a Self Evaluation and developed a Transition Plan soon after the ADA Title II regulations were published in July 1991.

 It is prudent for Title II parties to update their Transition Plan and Self Evaluation periodically.
-This ensures compliance with current regulations and design standards, such as the 2010 ADA Standards.
-In addition, updates ensure that changed policies or emerging technologies are in compliance.
+This can be a guide for compliance with current regulations and design standards, such as the 2010 ADA Standards.
+In addition, updates verify that changed policies or emerging technologies are in compliance.

 Some state and local governments may have learned the hard way why it is essential to have a Transition Plan.
 Entities that do not comply with ADA regulations face possible consequences.
 These may include private lawsuits or complaints filed with designated federal enforcement agencies, such as the Department of Justice, the Department of Education, and the Department of Transportation.